 IMS Project Introduction

-The Italian chapter of the Mars Society (IMS) is spearheading the European MaRs Analog Station for Advanced Technologies Integration project (ERAS).
-ERAS’ main goal is to provide an effective test bed for field operation studies in preparation for human missions to Mars.
-We are currently working on an immersive virtual reality simulation of the ERAS Station (V-ERAS).
+The Italian chapter of the Mars Society (IMS) is spearheading the MARS CITY.
+Mars City main goal is to provide an effective test bed for field operation studies in preparation for human missions to Mars.
+We are currently working on an immersive virtual reality simulation of the Mars City Station (V-MARS).
 The major advantage of such virtualization is that it will be possible to undertake training sessions with a crew that can interact with its future environment before the actual station is built.
-A relevant part of the software supporting V-ERAS has been developed by students during summer of code events.
+A relevant part of the software supporting V-MARS has been developed by students during summer of code events.